UQ-RCC/hpc-docs/Bunya-User-Guide.md

 `module load easybuild`

 For example, if you create a folder called EasyBuild in your home directory and have a recipe located in this directory you can build the software via this command.
+Make sure you are on a compute node before doing this.

 ```
 eb --prefix=/home/YourUsername/EasyBuild --installpath=/home/YourUsername/EasyBuild --buildpath=/home/YourUsername/EasyBuild/build --robot=/home/YourUsername/EasyBuild ./EasyBuild-recipe-file.eb